Finally: An Ice Cream Worthy of Your Coffee

-That’s the delightful side effect of cooking with the World’s Strongest Coffee.
+That’s the delightful side effect of cooking with Death Wish Coffee.
 You wind up with a dessert Tony Stark would be proud of.
-Like his Iron Man armor, this coffee ice cream is equal parts gonzo and genius, and the result is nearly invincible.
+Like his Iron Man armor, this coffee ice cream is equal parts gonzo and genius—and the result is nearly invincible.

 Steep Tight, My Little Pretties

-How can we pull that hearty coffee flavor—and, importantly, the caffeine -- from those powerfully strong beans and infuse it into ice cream?
+How can we pull that hearty coffee flavor—and importantly, the extra kick of caffeine—and infuse it into ice cream?
 By using a method called steeping.

 You may be familiar, but if not, it’s super simple.
 When you steep, you simply place a solid into a liquid, which softens the solid while naturally extracting the flavors.
 Steeping grain to make beer is another notable use of the technique.
-In order to create the world’s strongest coffee ice cream, you’ll steep Death Wish Coffee in a mixture of heated milk and cream.
+In order to create this caffeinated coffee ice cream, you’ll steep Death Wish Coffee in a mixture of heated milk and cream.

-We’ll admit it: We at first winced at the thought of using those beautiful black talismans of bold taste and superhuman caffeine for something other than creating a mighty mug of java.
-And looking down at the beans in the pot, we felt a momentary pang of sadness -- or was that a teardrop? -- as the poor little guys cooked away inside the milky mix.
+We’ll admit it: At first, we winced at the thought of using those beautiful black talismans of bold taste and bursts of caffeine for something other than creating a mighty mug of java.
+And looking down at the beans in the pot, we felt a momentary pang of sadness—or was that a teardrop?—as the poor little guys cooked away inside the milky mix.

 But know this: The story has a happy ending.
 When we tasted the first bite of this ice cream, we knew the beans’ sacrifice was not in vain.
 Their flavor lives on, fusing itself into the creamy base of an unbelievably delectable dessert.